Alef-Burzmali/netbox-data-flows/README.md

 Contributions are welcomed.
 This plugin is developped on the free time of its author, so do not expect regular releases.

 Please report security vulnerabilities via [GitHub security advisory](https://github.com/Alef-Burzmali/netbox-data-flows/security).
 Do not create a public issue.
-See also the [Security Policy](SECURITY.md).
+See also the [Security Policy](https://github.com/Alef-Burzmali/blob/main/SECURITY.md).

 Please report bugs and feature requests in GitHub.

 [GitHub Discussions](https://github.com/Alef-Burzmali/netbox-data-flows/discussions) are opened for general help requests and any other topics you may want to discuss.

 ### Known bugs and limitations
-* REST API is not tested in depth

 * GraphQL API is not implemented

 See also the [list of issues](https://github.com/Alef-Burzmali/netbox-data-flows/issues).